 States Are Unable or Unprepared to Use Provisional Voting as Broad Contingency if a Malicious Hack Compromised Registration Databases

 A majority of the states examined are unprepared and appear unable to use provisional voting on a broad scale to respond to a debilitating attack on its voter registration database.
 This is due to the operation of state law governing provisional voting, as well as logistical challenges that would likely accompany any wide-scale use of provisional ballots.

 First, many state laws are designed in a manner that would not even allow most voters to cast provisional ballots following destruction or compromise of their registration databases.
-Fifteen of the 29 states examined have laws that would prohibit provisional voting by anyone whose registration status cannot be determined.18 Additionally, in 6 states, legal ambiguities create uncertainty about whether provisional ballots could be broadly used.
+Fifteen of the 29 states examined have laws that would prohibit provisional votes by anyone whose registration status cannot be determined from being counted.18 Additionally, in 6 states, legal ambiguities create uncertainty about whether provisional ballots could be broadly counted.
 In states with these legal ambiguities, statutes set conditions for both accepting and rejecting provisional ballots based on a determination of registration status, with no clear default rule about how to act if such a determination cannot be made.